 Mentors play no formal role in the annual review process, nor tenure and promotion, which enables a pairing to speak frankly and confidentially about their teaching, research, and adjustment to Loyola, the profession, and the surrounding community.
 Mentors should respect these confidences, and should be clear about matters they feel require outside help.

 If either party feels the relationship is ineffective, or finds that their personal commitments have changed or interfere with the demands of the mentoring relationship, contact the office of academic affairs.
-The associate vice president for undergraduate academic affairs and faculty development will proceed with discretion and work tactfully to mediate differences, or arrange for a new partner.
+The associate vice president for graduate academic affairs will proceed with discretion and work tactfully to mediate differences, or arrange for a new partner.

 The dynamic of the mentoring relationship depends on the needs and personalities of any given pairing.
 Some typical roles that a mentor might fill include: